 The success of a customer experience improvement program often boils down to how well the company is able to empower employees across the organization.
 According to the customer experience statistics, 79% of employees in CX-leading companies are engaged, compared with only 49% in the companies with CX below average.
-At the same time, empowerment requires access to data, motivation, tools, and authority to fix things.
+At the same time, empowerment and customer centricity requires access to data, motivation, tools, and authority to fix things.

 As the most obvious starting point, you need to be able to hear the voice of your customers.
 Surprisingly, according to 2016 Forrester research, 39% of companies don’t regularly ask customers for feedback about their interactions — the most basic form of CX measurement.
 Start building a systematic approach to handling customer feedback from A to Z: from collecting and analyzing data, to delighting individuals and making changes in the long-term.

 “Most companies aim to grow with some financial metrics.
 The philosophy, that we developed over the years, is that revenue and growth is a function of happy customers.
 It’s not about selling or upselling but delivering exceptional value.” – shared Michael Redbord, General Manager, at Hubspot Service Hub in one of our interviews.

 72% of companies don’t review customer experience metrics or share them with all employees regularly according to the statistics.
 This obviously makes getting buy-in from the executive team, knowing about available resources, and justifying the need for those resources very difficult – in fact, they are among the main challenges for the customer operations teams.